gcanti/gcanti.github.io/_drafts/2014-10-23-understanding-react-reimplementing-it-part-1.md

 }
 ```

-This is what I call flexibility.
-React, Mithril and mercury have a similar approach: they rely on the expressiviness
+You get flexibility without loss of control:

-of JavaScript in order to define views instead of defining a separate template language.
+- rely on the expressiviness of JavaScript in order to define views instead of defining a separate template language
+- the output of a view is determined by its input

-Structure and function composition are two building blocks of mathematics thus you can be sure this approach is well founded and battle tested **for a few centuries**.
-But what about scalability?
+**Structure and function composition** are two building blocks of mathematics thus you can be sure this approach is well founded and battle tested for a few centuries.

 ### Tests